heimrichhannot/contao-encore-bundle/docs/setup_javascript.md

 // assign jQuery to a global for legacy modules window.$ = window.jQuery = $;
 ```
-> If you use jQuery in webpack, you can deactivate it in the contao page layout in order to avoid including it twice.
+> If you use jQuery in webpack, you can disable addJQuery in the contao page layout in order to avoid including it twice.
+If you need to include jquery templates (which means you can't disable addJQuery), you set the `huh_config.unset_jquery` to true to filter jquery out of the global asset array (see [Configuration](configuration.md) for more information).

 ## Setup babel/corejs polyfill